jinlong17/jinlong17.github.io/_pages/about.md

 Jinlong received the B.S. from the School of Highway, Chang’an University ,Xi’an, China, in 2018.
-He is currently a postgraduate in the computer science and technology, Chang’an University ,Xi’an, China.
-His current research focuses on  intelligent transportation system, computer vision and deep learning.
+I'm currently a postgraduate in the computer science and technology, Chang’an University, Xi’an, China.
+My current research focuses on  intelligent transportation system, computer vision and deep learning.

 News
 ======